craigmichaelmartin/suprematism-more-menu/README.md

 A component to be nested in `supre-more-menu`.

 ##### Directives
-- `supreText: string`: The text to be displayed for the menu item.
+- `supreItem: Item`: The item object corresponding to the transcluded ng-content text to be displayed for the menu item.

 ## States